-Students not eligible for exemptions or waivers are strongly encouraged to fulfill all requirements of the NYFA Immunization Policy, fully described above, 30 days prior to the first day of New Student Orientation .
+Students not eligible for exemptions or waivers are strongly encouraged to fulfill all requirements of the NYFA Immunization Policy, fully described above, 30 days prior to their program start date.

-New students who have not satisfied the NYFA immunization requirements prior to the first day of New Student Orientation will be granted a 30- day (domestic students) or 45-day (international students) grace period to complete NYFA's immunization requirements.
-Students who do not meet the requirements of the NYFA Immunization Policy once their grace period has expired may be withdrawn from NYFA.
+New students who have not satisfied the NYFA immunization requirements prior to the day of registration will be granted a 30-day grace period (in-state students) or a 45-day grace period (out-of-state and international students) to complete NYFA's immunization requirements.
+Students who do not meet the requirements of the NYFA Immunization Policy once their grace periods have expired may be withdrawn from their programs.
+Tuition refunds for withdrawn students will be granted only in accordance with the NYFA Tuition Refund Policy.